multwaren/go-rest-api-ozgur/README.md

 Build the containers and it will ben run it.

-## To TEST it
+## TEST
 You can either use Insomnia or visit;
 ```
 http://localhost:8080/"WRITE-A-ROUTE-HERE"
 ```
-you can try and use all the endpoints listed below:
+You can try and use all the endpoints listed below:

-You dont have to use User system, Keep in mind all the endpoints are accessible for public except DELETE.
-It is a protected route only for Admins.
+You do not need to use the User system to access these endpoints.
+However, please note that all endpoints are publicly accessible, except for the `DELETE` method, which is a protected route and can only be accessed by Admin users.

 ```
 - /api/v1/auth/register
 - /api/v1/auth/login